 While technology changes quickly and the energy savings are compelling, we do recognize the challenge of upgrading systems too quickly and causing an increase in equipment production as well as electronic waste resulting from the retirement of older hardware.
 Our solution to this has been to stage our upgrades, striking a balance between the gains of upgrades and the e-waste generated in the process.

 We upgrade our customer handling systems to newer technologies as needed.
 Our ultimate goal is to increase our capacity without increasing our power needs.
 The older client handling systems are then migrated to upgrade our internal/operational servers.
-The retired internal/operational server are then green e-cycled through companies like Tech Dump, a green electronic recycling provider operating locally in the Minneapolis, MN area.
+The retired internal/operational server are then green e-cycled through companies like RePowered, a green electronic recycling provider operating locally in the Minneapolis, MN area.

 Finally, with our dedicated use of virtualization technology such as Linux containers and full virtualization, this allows us to migrate clients between physical servers, powering down physical servers when capacity is not needed and powering them up when capacity is required.
 In the last 5 years alone, the combination of physical server technology advances and our continued use of virtualization has allowed us to actually decrease our needed data center space by 66% and power/cooling needs by 75% while still being able to handle increases to our customer base and meet our customers' needs.
 We expect to see this trend of rapid changes in server and network technologies continue well into the future.